 When students are feeling tired, they might not be in the best place to learn.
 We can teach them strategies to use when they notice their body feeling “slow”.
 I’ve noticed this is especially important for my remote students.
 They can take a quick walk or get a drink of water or a snack.
 Other nice ones from above are the chair push-ups and the fire hands.

-Tools to help self-regulation
+Tools for self-regulation strategies

 You really don’t need many tools to support students with their self-regulation.
 Less is more.
 We want students to be able to self-regulate whether or not they have a certain tool, wherever they are.
 However, there are a few tools I like to have in my classroom to keep in my control spot (again, this was pre-covid).
 These tools could be used once we are fully back in the classroom or at home.
 As mentioned earlier, I love my breathing ball.
 I also keep a weighted blanket, kinetic sand, theraputty, glitter jars, and discovery bottles on hand (all linked to my Amazon store for your convenience).
 I also love the sequin flip pillows but haven’t gotten any for my classroom yet!

-Books to help self-regulation
+Books teaching self-regulation strategies

 I have many favorite social-emotional books, but it has been hard to find books for the specific goal of teaching self-regulation.
 I have linked my favorite books to my Amazon store here.
 My favorites are Winston Wiggles, I have ANTS in my PANTS, Personal Space Camp, Be Where Your Feet Are, and Listening to my Body.
 There are also great resources for mindfulness and deep breathing strategies.
 For this, I love I am Peace, Breathe like a Bear, My Magic Breath, and B is for Breathe.